eborghi10/my_ROS_mobile_robot/my_robot_description/meshes/README.md

 - Draft → Point → [0,0,0]

-- Select the object to move → Move icon → Select the center of the object → Select the point in the origin
+- Select the object to move → Move the pice by hand (not the best option but it's fast and useful)

 **CONVERT TO COLLADA**

+- File → Export → Collada (.dae)

+**RESIZE WITH Blender**

 - File → Import → Collada (.dae)

 - Pull out the right-tab in blender (look for a plus sign near the upper right of the render window).
-Under the Dimensions section of this tab, divide the x,y,z components by 1000.
+Under the Dimensions section of this tab, divide the x,y,z components by 1000. **NOTE:** Can be applied to the _scale_ section.

+- File → Export → Collada (.dae) → Export COLLADA